-ARTICLE 21: WASHINGTON FAMILY MEDICAL LEAVE PROGRAM
+ARTICLE 21 - WASHINGTON FAMILY MEDICAL LEAVE PROGRAM

-21.1 Washington Family Medical Leave Program (PFML) effective January 1, 2020.
-The parties recognize that the Washington State Family and Medical Leave Program (RCW 50A.04) is in effect beginning January 1, 2020 and eligibility for and approval of leave for purposes as described under that Program shall be in accordance with RCW 50A.04.
-In the event that the legislature amends all or part of RCW 50A.04, those amendments are considered by the parties to be incorporated herein.
-In the event that the legislature repeals all or part of RCW 50A.04, those provisions that are repealed are considered by the parties to be expired and no longer in effect upon the effective date of their repeal.
+21.1 Washington Family Medical Leave Program (PFML) eligibility for and approval of time off for purposes as described under that Program shall be in accordance with RCW 50A.
+If the legislature amends all or part of RCW 50A, those amendments are considered by the parties to be incorporated herein.
+If the legislature repeals all of part of RCW 50A, those provisions that are repealed are considered by the parties to be expired and no longer in effect upon the effective date of their repeal.

-Under RCW 50A, employer provided healthcare benefits must be maintained during a PFML leave, so interspersing time off is not required provided the employee qualifies for a reason under the federal FMLA.
-Under RCW 50A.15.060(2), the University has elected to offer supplemental benefits in the form of sick time off, vacation time off, personal holiday, holiday credit, holiday taken, or compensatory time off.
+Under RCW 50A, Employer provided healthcare benefits must be maintained during a PFML leave, so interspersing time off is not required provided the employee qualifies for a reason under the federal FMLA.
+Under RCW 50A.
+15.060 (2), the University has elected to offer supplemental benefits in the form of sick time off, vacation time off, personal holiday, holiday credit, holiday taken, or compensatory time off.

-Employees requesting PFML benefits through the Employment Security Department must provide notice to the University as outlined under RCW 50A.04.030.
+Employees requesting PFML benefits through the Employment Security Department must provide notice to the University as outlined under RCW 50A.15.030.

-ARTICLE 22: FEDERAL FAMILY MEDICAL LEAVE ACT AND PARENTAL LEAVE
+ARTICLE 22 - FEDERAL FAMILY MEDICAL LEAVE ACT AND PARENTAL LEAVE

-22.1 Federal Family and Medical Leave Act (FMLA)
+22.1 Federal Family and Medical Leave Act (FMLA).

-Consistent with the federal Family and Medical Leave Act of 1993, an employee who has worked for the state for at least twelve (12) months and for at least one thousand two hundred and fifty (1250) hours during the twelve (12) months prior to the requested leave is entitled to up to twelve (12) work weeks of leave per year for any combination of the following:
+Consistent with the federal Family and Medical Leave Act of 1993, an employee who has worked for the state for at least (12) months and for at least one thousand two hundred and fifty (1250) hours during the twelve (12) months prior to the requested leave is entitled to up to twelve (12) work weeks of leave per year for any combination of the following: